apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Live report: Timberwolves vs. Mavericks, Game 4 in Dallas**
+**Multiple people injured after explosion rocks downtown Youngstown, Ohio**

-You can read more about it [here](https://www.startribune.com/timberwolves-mavericks-live-dallas-anthony-edwards-karl-anthony-towns-luka-doncic-kyrie-irving/600369265/).
+You can read more about it [here](https://abcnews.go.com/US/youngstown-ohio-explosion/story?id=110623674).

 ## Requirements
 - Python 3.8